TRT Side Effects: What to Expect and How to Manage Them, Backed by 4 Studies (2026)

 Changes in Sleep Patterns

-Most men report improved sleep on TRT, but some experience initial changes including difficulty falling asleep or more vivid dreams.
-In men predisposed to sleep apnea, TRT can potentially worsen the condition, though the evidence on this is mixed.
-If you have existing sleep apnea, it should be treated before or concurrently with TRT.
-A 2014 review in the Journal of Clinical Sleep Medicine concluded that TRT may exacerbate sleep apnea in some individuals but does not appear to cause it in men without a predisposition.
+Most men report improved sleep on TRT, but some have initial trouble falling asleep or more vivid dreams.
+In men predisposed to sleep apnea, TRT may worsen the condition, though the evidence is mixed.
+Existing sleep apnea should be treated before or alongside TRT.
+A 2014 review in the Journal of Clinical Sleep Medicine concluded that TRT may worsen sleep apnea in some men but does not appear to cause it in men without a predisposition.

 Less Common but Serious Side Effects

 The following side effects are less frequent but require awareness and monitoring.
-They underscore why TRT should always be managed by a qualified medical provider with regular laboratory follow-up.
+This is why TRT should always be managed by a qualified provider with regular laboratory follow-up.

 Polycythemia